Geography and Environment (GEOG)

 Prerequisites: GE Areas A1*, A2*, A3*, and B4* all with grades of C- or better or permission of the instructor.

-Introduction to the complex nature of human and environment interaction in the SF Bay Area.
+Introduction to the complex nature of human and environmental interaction in the SF Bay Area.
 Exploration of environmental issues, geologic processes, water, weather, climate and ecosystems, anthropogenic changes across the region, and the future of the Bay Area.

 (This course is offered as A U 301 and GEOG 301.
 Students may not repeat the course under an alternate prefix.)